What's Retinopathy of Prematurity?

-Retinopathy of prematurity (ROP) is a potentially blinding eye disease.
-It affects premature infants who have abnormal blood vessel development in the retina, which is the light-sensitive area of the eye where images focus.
+Prematurity can be challenging for children and families alike.
+The eyes are particularly susceptible to problems immediately after birth and for the rest of your child’s life.
+Retinopathy of Prematurity (ROP) is a potentially blinding eye disease that affects premature infants who have abnormal blood vessel development in the retina, the light-sensitive area of the eye where images focus.

-ROP mostly strikes preemies who weigh 2¾ pounds (1250 grams) or less, and who are born before 31 weeks of gestation, or about 7 to 11 weeks before the normal gestation period.
-The disorder usually develops in both eyes, and is among the most common causes of childhood vision loss.
-Although most cases of ROP resolve on their own, about 1 in 10 are severe enough to require medical intervention to prevent blindness.
+ROP mostly strikes preemies who weigh 2¾ pounds (1250 grams) or less, those who are born before 31 weeks of gestation, or about 7 to 11 weeks before the normal gestation period.
+The disorder usually develops in both eyes and is among the most common causes of childhood vision loss.
+Although most cases of ROP resolve on their own, about 1 in 10 are severe enough to need medical intervention to prevent blindness.

 Besides birth weight and how premature a baby is, an infant may be at heightened risk for ROP if they have endured any of the following: